 The Regional Natural Resources Management (NRM) Plan sets targets for how the environment should be managed in the Northern and Yorke region.
-Our vision for the environment in our region is as 'a prosperous sustainable region, rich in diverse natural resources that are valued by an informed and passionate community'.
+Our vision for the environment in our region is 'Working together for a healthy and productive environment'.

 There are two types of targets in the NRM Plan:

 - Resource Condition Targets (RCTs) are long term and reflect the desired state of our natural resources

 - Management Action Targets (MATs) are shorter term and represent ‘stepping stones’ of achievement toward improving the condition of the natural resources.

 Details of these targets can be found in Summary of the planned long term RCTs and MATs.

 How we are progressing toward our targets is measured through monitoring and reporting activities.

 So far, we’re pleased that progress has been made against the MATs set in the NRM Plan, with the majority on track or ahead of schedule.

 Our success is a whole-of-region achievement.
 We would like to acknowledge and thank the contributions of:

 - Northern and Yorke NRM Board